codenohito/web-app-template/README.md

 If you want to use separate js-files for that htmls, consider to use several entries and splitting dependecies to a separate JS-file using [dependOn option](https://webpack.js.org/guides/code-splitting/#prevent-duplication).

+## Building the application

+Make sure you have the version of Node.js specified in `package.json`:`engines.node`.
+We recommend to use [asdf](https://asdf-vm.com) for it.

+Install node modules with command `npm install`.

+Run `npm run build`.
+It will build the application to `distr` directory.

 ## Contributing